 - Physical rehab

-All medical treatment that is deemed reasonable is covered under Pennsylvania workers compensation.
+All medical treatment deemed reasonable is covered under Pennsylvania worker's compensation.

 3. Death Benefits

-If an employee is killed on the job, or an injury sustained on the job results in the death of the employee, benefits are paid out to eligible dependents.
-The PA workers compensation provides for such benefits to be paid out to the next of kin.
-The amount paid out includes funeral benefits, as well as a percentage of the employees’ wages.
-This percentage varies based on who the benefits are given to.
+Benefits are paid out to eligible dependents if an employee has been killed on the job or an injury sustained on the job results in the employee's death.
+The PA worker's compensation provides such benefits to be paid to the next of kin.
+The amount paid out includes funeral benefits and a percentage of the employee’s wages.
+This percentage varies based on whom the gifts are given.